Today becoming a pilot has become much easier than 10 years before.

 It is time to pursue a career in becoming an airline pilot.

-First, find a flight school or ask someone who is a pilot to suggest a good flight training institute.
+First, find a flight school or ask a pilot to suggest a good flight training institute.

 Read back to step 3 again before choosing a flight school.

-After you decide a flight school is best for you to enroll in flight training, talk to the institute’s administration and prepare for your ground classes.
+After deciding which flight school is best for you to enroll in flight training, talk to the institute’s administration and prepare for your ground classes.

 Your initial ground classes will be for a private pilot license.
 A private pilot license requires only 40 hours.